-[Please Note: Fellow Travelers, by Michael Annicchiarico, will be premiered during the fall 2014 term at the University of New Hampshire.
-I will post more information as it becomes available.]
+[Please Note: Fellow Travelers, by Michael Annicchiarico, will be premiered on Wednesday, October 15, 2014, at 8:00 pm, Johnson Theatre, University of New Hampshire, Durham, NH.]

 Fellow Travelers (2012-13), by Michael Annicchiarico, for flute, clarinet, tenor saxophone, bass, percussion, and large chorus